FizzCodeSoftware/EtLast/README.md

     };

-    // Create operation process as before, only the InputProcess is the delimitedFileReaderProcess now. var process = new OperationProcess(context, "OperationProcess")
+    // Create operation process as before, only the InputProcess is the delimitedFileReaderProcess now. var process = new OperationHostProcess(context, "OperationProcess")
     {
-        Configuration = new OperationProcessConfiguration()
+        Configuration = new OperationHostProcessConfiguration()
         {
             WorkerCount = 2,
             MainLoopDelay = 10,